Alcott Skei Gwentshe

-Alcott Skwenene ‘Skei’ Gwentshe (died 27 October 1966) was a shopkeeper and activist who helped establish an African National Congress Youth League (ANCYL) branch in East London.
-He was a political activists banished under the Native Administration Act of the South African Apartheid government.
+Alcott Skwenene 'Skei' Gwentshe (1914 – 27 October 1966) was a shopkeeper, musician and political activist who helped establish an African National Congress Youth League (ANCYL) branch in East London.
+He was among the political activists banished under the Native Administration Act of the South African Apartheid government.

 Political activity

 Gwentshe first attended ANC meetings in 1948 at towns on the Eastern Cape that resulted in his being placed under watch by the security police.
 Documentation by the security police led to his banishment.
-Gwentshe noted at a meeting in Queenstown, ‘I appeal to the African as individuals, teachers, preachers, policeman and the C.I.D to prepare for the struggle in the near future.
-I also appeal to these present to defy the laws, i.e. Pass Laws, and if arrested, not pay their fines.’
+Gwentshe noted at a meeting in Queenstown, 'I appeal to the African as individuals, teachers, preachers, policeman and the C.I.D to prepare for the struggle in the near future.
+I also appeal to these present to defy the laws, i.e. Pass Laws, and if arrested, not pay their fines.'

 Gwentshe played a significant role in the establishment of the African National Congress Youth League in East London in 1949.
-He also organised the East London ‘stay-at-home’ of 26 June 1950 as well as the 1952 Defiance Campaign.
+He also organised the East London 'stay-at-home' of 26 June 1950 as well as the 1952 Defiance Campaign.
 He was the chairperson of the ANC in East London and also the president of the Cape ANC Youth League.
 He was a powerful and charismatic leader, making East London one of the most prominent centers of protest during the Defiance Campaign.